SixArm/mast-cell-help/topics/household-triggers/index.md

 * **Toiletries:** Many ingredients found in many shampoos, soaps, toothpastes, lotions, and other personal care products.

 * **Detergents:** Residual laundry detergent on clothing and bedding can come into contact with the skin, leading to skin sensitivities.
-Laundry detergents may also include ragrances, dyes, and certain enzymes that may be triggers.
+Laundry detergents may include fragrances, dyes, and certain enzymes that may be triggers.

 * **Cleaners:** Cleaning agents often contain various chemicals, such as surfactants, disinfectants, and solvents.